fmariluis/fmariluis.github.io/software.md

   * vim: *the* text editor.
 I use [Neovim](https://neovim.io/).
   * tmux: a terminal multiplexer
   * tmuxp: a manager for tmux sessions
+  * [git-diff-image](https://github.com/ewanmellor/git-diff-image): an extension to 'git diff' that provides support for diffing images
   * [jpegoptim](https://github.com/tjko/jpegoptim): a jpeg optimizer
   * stow: for dotfiles management.
 As shown [here](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html).